rh-aiservices-bu/model-car-importer/README.md

 ## Model Compression

-The pipeline can optionally compress models using GPTQ quantization.
+The pipeline can optionally compress models using the LLM Compressor.
 This process:
 - Reduces model size while maintaining performance
 - Requires GPU-enabled nodes
 - Uses the `compress-model` task